-Move over budgeting apps.
-Tech natives who have used Microsoft Excel or Google Sheets know firsthand that spreadsheets both offer a powerful platform for calculations, task management and business cash flow analysis.
-But did you know that the spreadsheets are also great for personal and household budget management as well?
+Microsoft Excel and Google Sheets offer a powerful platform for calculations, task management and business cash flow analysis.
+But did you know spreadsheets can also streamline personal and household budget management?

-Budgeting with spreadsheets doesn’t have to be overwhelming.
-Use one of Benzinga’s favorite free or low-cost budget spreadsheets to organize your finances, be more mindful of your spending and save more money this year.
+Get started with Benzinga’s favorite free or low-cost budget spreadsheets to organize your finances and save more money this year.

 - Vertex42 Spreadsheets – Free

 - Mint Lifestyle Spreadsheet Templates – Free

 - It’s Your Money!
 Free Editions – Free

 - Google Sheets Budget Template Gallery – Free